Cigna (CI) Q1 2017 Results - Earnings Call Transcript

 Chris Rigg - Deutsche Bank Securities, Inc.

 Okay.
 Great.
-And then just on Medicare Advantage, do you think that you're going to see – are you troughing the memberships?
-And that you should see some growth later in the year, because the sanctions should be lifted midyear or something like that?
+And then just on Medicare Advantage, do you think that you're going to see – are you troughing the membership and that you should see some growth later in the year, because the sanctions should be lifted midyear or something like that?

 David Michael Cordani - Cigna Corp.

 Our organization's orientation is going to be as soon as sanctions are lifted, we're ready to roll.
 The team is anxious to get back into the marketplace.
-It's a very capable, prideful, passionate team that have the deep position partnerships, and everybody is ready to move as soon we're given the green light relative to CMS's conclusion.
-So if that happens prior to the Open Enrollment cycle, there'll be the activation in the current year, et cetera.
+It's a very capable, prideful, passionate team that have the deep position partnerships, and everybody's ready to move as soon we're given the green light relative to CMS's conclusion.
+So if that happens prior to the Open Enrollment cycle, there'll be activation in the current year, et cetera.
 So we're ready to move.

 Chris Rigg - Deutsche Bank Securities, Inc.